kinode-dao/kinode-book/src/cookbook/file_transfer_ui.md

   const [filesToUpload, setFilesToUpload] = useState<File[]>([])
   const { files, setFiles, handleWsMessage, setApi } = useFileTransferStore();

-  // BASE_URL is the URL where the UI is served from. const BASE_URL = import.meta.env.BASE_URL;
+  // BASE_URL is the endpoint on which your node is serving the UI. const BASE_URL = import.meta.env.BASE_URL;
-  // PROXY_TARGET is the URL where the node is running. const PROXY_TARGET = `${(import.meta.env.VITE_NODE_URL || "http://localhost:8080")}${BASE_URL}`;
+  // PROXY_TARGET is the URL where your node is running. const PROXY_TARGET = `${(import.meta.env.VITE_NODE_URL || "http://localhost:8080")}${BASE_URL}`;
-  // WEBSOCKET_URL is the URL where the node's websocket is running, e.g. ws://localhost:8080.
+  // WEBSOCKET_URL is the URL where your node's websocket is running, e.g. ws://localhost:8080.
   const WEBSOCKET_URL = import.meta.env.DEV
   ? `${PROXY_TARGET.replace('http', 'ws')}`
   : undefined;

-  // Set the node and process names in the global window object. if (window.our) window.our.process = BASE_URL?.replace("/", "");
+  // Set your node and process names in the global window object. if (window.our) window.our.process = BASE_URL?.replace("/", "");

   // This effect will run once, when the component is mounted.